Six Tips to Prevent Digestive Problems

 Prevent indigestion, bloating and heartburn by changing how often you eat without increasing your overall calorie intake.

-The amount of water you need every day may depend on numerous factors, such as activity level, geographic location and temperature.
-If you have questions about how much water you need per day, check with your doctor.
+The amount of water you need on a daily basis can depend on many factors, including your activity level, where you live and the temperature.
+If you have questions about how much water you should drink, ask your doctor.

-“Make sure you also limit your alcohol consumption,” notes Dr. Graham.
+“Make sure you also limit your alcohol consumption,” Dr. Graham says.
 “Alcohol interferes with acid secretion and nutrient absorption.
-Too much alcohol can contribute to heartburn, diarrhea and liver issues.
+Too much alcohol can contribute to heartburn, diarrhea and liver issues.”

 3. Exercise regularly

-Daily physical activity can help your body’s digestive system move things along and eliminate waste.
+Daily physical activity supports digestion by helping your intestines move waste.
 Try walking, cycling, swimming, using an elliptical trainer or hiking.

 4. Maintain a healthy body weight

-Extra pounds, especially around the midsection, can make digestive issues, such as heartburn, gas and burping, worse.
+Extra pounds, especially around the midsection, can worsen digestive issues like heartburn, gas and burping.

 If you need to lose weight, you don’t need to rush it.
-Make easy, small changes for healthy weight loss.
+Make easy, small changes for healthy weight loss, such as adding more fruits and vegetables to your meals.

 5. Eat a balanced diet

-“Stay away from fried, greasy foods that are hard to digest,” notes Dr. Graham.
-“Instead, fill your plate with fiber-rich foods, like cherries, grapes, bell peppers, beans, whole grains and nuts.”
+Dr. Graham recommends staying away from fried, greasy foods that are hard to digest.
+“Instead, fill your plate with fiber-rich foods, like cherries, grapes, bell peppers, beans, whole grains and nuts,” she says.

 6. Manage your stress level

 Stress can cause “butterflies in your stomach.”
 A sad experience can be “gut-wrenching.”
-The reason is because your brain has a direct impact on your stomach.
+This happens because your brain affects your stomach directly.

 When should you see your doctor about your digestive problems?